mytechnotalent/embassy-pico-neo-button/README.md

 ![image](https://github.com/mytechnotalent/embassy-pico-neo-button/blob/main/embassy-pico-neo-button.jpg?raw=true)

-# Embassy Pico Neo Button
+# Rust Embassy Pico Project

 This project demonstrates how to use the Raspberry Pi Pico (RP2040) microcontroller with Embassy (an async embedded framework) to control a WS2812 (Neopixel) LED and an onboard LED in response to a button press.
 The project is written in Rust and is designed for async execution on embedded hardware.